-- the request for access is frivolous or vexatious; - the information relates to existing or anticipated legal proceedings between You and us and the information would not be accessible by the process of discovery in those proceedings; - giving access would reveal our intentions in relation to negotiations with You in such a way as to prejudice those negotiations; - the information should be provided directly by us to Your doctor or healthcare professional; - giving access would be unlawful; or - giving access would reveal evaluative information generated by us in connection with a commercially sensitive decision making process.
+- the information should be provided directly by us to Your doctor or healthcare professional; - giving access would be unlawful; or - giving access would reveal evaluative information generated by us in connection with a commercially sensitive decision making process.

 If, for any reason we decline your request to access and/ or update your information, we will provide you with details of the reasons and where appropriate, a list of the documents that are not being provided directly to you.

 In some circumstances it may be appropriate to provide you with access to information that you've requested via an intermediary, such as providing medical information to a treating GP rather than directly to yourself.
 If this is the case, we will let you know.

-Additional information about privacy rights and how to make a privacy related complaint can be found at the website of the Privacy Commissioner (www.oaic.gov. au) including sensible steps that You can take to protect your information when dealing with organisations and when using modern technology.
+Additional information about privacy rights and how to make a privacy related complaint can be found at the website of the Office of the Australian Information Commissioner (www.oaic.gov. au) including sensible steps that You can take to protect your information when dealing with organisations and when using modern technology.